cedadev/nlds/docs/source/system-status.rst

 If the RabbitMQ server is down, after it is back up then ```logging_q``` needs to be ran first in order for other microservices to work.
-Even if most of the RabbitMQ server is down, if only api_queues is down then the requests.get function will not be able to find the object and therefore a Rabbit error will occur.
+Even if most of the RabbitMQ server is down, if only api_queues is down then the python requests package will not be able to find the object and therefore a Rabbit error will occur.
 This is because it will return::

     {'error': 'Object Not Found', 'reason': 'Not Found'}